skyzh/mini-lsm/mini-lsm-book/src/week3-05-txn-occ.md

 # Transaction and Optimistic Concurrency Control

 In this chapter, you will implement all interfaces of `Transaction`.
 Your implementation will maintain a private workspace for modifications inside a transaction, and commit them in batch, so that all modifications within the transaction will only be visible to the transaction itself until commit.
+We only check for conflicts (i.e., serializable conflicts) when commit, and this is optimistic concurrency control.

 To run test cases,